Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Experimental Discussion

-\textbf{Experimental discussion.} Quantum synchronization has been observed in a number of different systems, including IBM's quantum cloud computing system \cite{koppenhfer_2020_quantum}, the $^{87}$Rb cold atom system \cite{laskar_2020_observation}, nuclear spin pairs in nuclear magnetic resonance (NMR) system \cite{krithika_2022_observation}, the circuit QED system \cite{nigg_2018_observing,tao_2024_noiseinduced}, and the trapped-ion system \cite{zhang_2023_quantum}.
+Quantum synchronization has been observed in a number of different systems, including IBM's quantum cloud computing system \cite{koppenhfer_2020_quantum}, the $^{87}$Rb cold atom system \cite{laskar_2020_observation}, nuclear spin pairs in nuclear magnetic resonance (NMR) system \cite{krithika_2022_observation}, the circuit QED system \cite{nigg_2018_observing,tao_2024_noiseinduced}, and the trapped-ion system \cite{zhang_2023_quantum}.
 The model considered in this paper is relatively straightforward and can be implemented in a number of different physical systems.
 Here, we propose an experimental proposal to demonstrate the enhancement of quantum phase synchronization through the application of squeezed-reservoir engineering in a circuit QED system.
 We consider a superconducting transmon qubit that is coupled to a common electromagnetic field in a waveguide.
 At present, the squeezed-vacuum reservoir can be generated by injecting the waveguide with a broadband squeezed field.
 The transmon qubit is driven by a semiclassical signal of strength $\epsilon$ at frequency $\omega_{L}$.
-Therefore, in principle, the driven-dissipative model described by Eq. (\ref{eq1}) can be obtained.
-A further experimental consideration is that of the squeezing strength.
-According to the conversion relation $r_{\rm dB}=r\times20/\log(10)$, $r=1.5$ corresponds to a 13 dB squeezed light.
-In Refs. \cite{vahlbruch_2016_detection,macklin_2015_a}, the generation of 15 dB squeezed light and 20 dB squeezed microwave has been demonstrated through the use of optical parametric down conversion and Josephson parametric amplification, respectively.
-The aforementioned techniques are perfectly suited to the experimental requirements of this study.

-\textbf{Conclusion.} In summary, we examined the issue of quantum phase synchronization within the context of squeezed-reservoir engineering.
-We demonstrated the validity of limit cycle for a TLS embedded in a squeezed-vacuum reservoir.
-Our analysis indicates that the use of a squeezed reservoir not only concentrates the phase distribution but also counteracts the broadening effect caused by thermal fluctuations.
-A quantitative analysis employing the synchronization measure $S(\phi)$ further elucidates the influence of signal strength and detuning on synchronization, highlighting the role of squeezed reservoir in achieving more localized and pronounced synchronization.
-Finally, we provide a clear path towards experimental implementation in a circuit QED system by discussing the feasibility of achieving the required squeezed reservoir.

-\textbf{Acknowledgments.} This work was supported by the Funds of the National Natural Science Foundation of China under Grant Nos.
-12365003, 12265004, 12205054 and Jiangxi Provincial Natural Science Foundation under Grant No. 20212ACB211004.
+Therefore, in principle, the driven-dissipative model described by Eq. (\ref{eq5}) can be obtained.